editordoo/mix-auth/readme.md

 ```php
 $user->tokens()->delete();
 ```
-or you can even delete all tokens for that user (other device tokens) by
+or you can even delete all tokens for that user (including other devices' tokens) by
 ```php
 $user->allTokens()->delete();
 ```